 How modifying a simple device can make a major contribution to reducing carbon emissions, cost of manufacturing and your energy bills.

-As it’s the 1st January 2021 and after a year we would rather forget, I thought I would share something I discovered 20 years ago that has the potential to radically change a simple device and hopefully make a small, but significant contribution to a better world.
+As it’s now 2023 and after 3 years we would rather forget, I thought I would share something I discovered 20 years ago that has the potential to radically change a simple device and hopefully make a small, but significant contribution to a better world.

 I only ask that if you use this idea that you acknowledge where you got it by adding (CG2001) to any product label or documentation.
 There are no royalty fees or charges.